threepointone/partyserver/packages/partysub/README.md

 const ws = new PartySocket({
   host: "...", // the host of the partyserver, defaults to window.location.host
   party: "pubsub", // the name of the party, use the binding's lowercase form
-  room: "default" // the name of the room/channel
+  room: "default", // the name of the room/channel
   query: {
     // by default, it subscribes to all topics
     // but you can set it to specific topics
     topics: [
       "topic-abc", // a specific topic
       "prefix:*" // a prefixed topic,
-  ],
+    ]
   }
 });

 // Listen to incoming messages client.addEventListener("message", (event) => {